 Notable because of a severe decline in cognition, stage seven is the final one of the disease.
 Communication becomes almost impossible, and 24-hour care is likely necessary.

 It can be a miserable illness for both patients and relatives, and your job as an aged care worker is to allow them to live as normal a life as possible.
-Knowing what each stage presents is crucial to knowing how much assistance a person with dementia needs, and as you can see, those needs change as the disease progresses.
+Knowing what each stage presents is crucial to know how much assistance a person with dementia needs, and as you can see, those needs change as the disease progresses.

 Let Flexible Video-based Micro-Learning Improve Your Skills

-Dementia is an incredibly complex and challenging disease to cope with as a patient and carer, but thanks to courses like our Supporting People With Dementia Certificate, it’s never been easier to improve your knowledge as an aged care worker or family relative.
+Dementia is an incredibly complex and challenging disease to cope with as a patient and carer, but thanks to courses like our Supporting People With Dementia course, it’s never been easier to improve your knowledge as an aged care worker or family relative.

 This, like all of our training, is CPD-approved, created in conjunction with leading industry experts and delivered 100% online - something you can find out more about by visiting us at www.onlinecoursesaustralia.edu.au.